3D Modeling (MODL) Courses

 - Transferable:CSU

 This course introduces the fundamentals and principles of contemporary user interface and website design, and the current process and technologies used.
-The course will provide students with the basics of Web literacy, site and interaction development, information architecture, accessibility, user experience and usability testing, wireframes, prototypes, visual design principles, and process.
-Students will also create a content management system-based website.
-Formerly known as GCOM 360
+The course will provide students with the basics of Web literacy, prototype and interaction development, information architecture, accessibility, user experience and usability testing, wireframes, visual design principles, and process.
+Students will also create an interactive website prototype and a content management system-based website.
+Formerly known as GCOM 360.

 Upon completion of this course, the student will be able to: